drreynolds/smuhpc-workshop/source/session_6.rst

 --------------------------------------------------

-In addition, many simulations require incredible amounts of memory to achieve high-accuracy solutions (PDE & Monte-Carlo solvers, etc.), which cannot fit on a single computer alone.
+In addition, many simulations require incredible amounts of memory to achieve high-accuracy solutions (PDE & MD solvers, etc.), which cannot fit on a single computer alone.

 The natural solution to these problems is the use of parallel